 A history of having cardiovascular diseases increases your chances of having it, but it does not necessarily mean that you are assured of having it.
 Knowing your family’s history is important because it allows you to make appropriate diet changes immediately.

 Some facts you should know are: Was there someone in the older generation that experienced any heart complications that led to a cardiovascular disease before the age of 55?
-Was the one that experienced the heart complication a man or a woman?
+Was the one that experienced the heart complication of a man or a woman?

 Make a family fact sheet

 Write down important information on a fact sheet.
-Keep a record of each family member’s blood type, allergies, and past and current medical conditions and medications each person is taking with the specific dosages.
+Keep a record of each family member’s blood type, allergies, and past and current medical conditions, and medications each person is taking with the specific dosages.
 This is important in case one of them gets hospitalized.

 Keep an automated defibrillator at home